Don't miss this

 Warmest best wishes, Laura Gutman (Board, ICON)

-Prof. Will Happer is the Cyrus Fogg Bracket Professor of Physics at Princeton University, and a Board Member of the CO2 Coalition.
+Prof. Will Happer is the Cyrus Fogg Bracket Professor of Physics Emeritus at Princeton University, and a Board Member of the CO2 Coalition.
 He is a leading atmospheric physicist, and one of the world's top experts on the absorption and emission of radiation by carbon dioxide.
 He was chair of the Princeton University Research Board for twenty years.
-He is the inventor of the sodium laser guide-star system, which is now used by most large optical telescopes to correct atmospheric distortions.
+He is the inventor of the sodium laser guide-star system, which is now used by most large optical telescopes to correct atmospheric distortions, and which has been called “perhaps the most spectacular, revolutionary advance in ground-based astronomy since the invention of photography.”
 He was a pioneer in the field of optically polarized atoms.
 At Columbia University he was director of the Columbia Radiation Laboratory.
 Over his career, Dr. Happer has served as a scientific consultant to many companies, charitable organizations, and government agencies.
 He is an entrepreneur, who founded a successful startup company called Magnetic Imaging Technologies, Inc, of Durham, NC (now part of Amersham plc, a unit of GE Healthcare).
 From 1991 to 1993, he served in President George H. W. Bush's administration as the director of energy research in the Department of Energy, where he oversaw a basic research budget of roughly $3 billion, and directed much of the federal funding for high energy and nuclear physics, materials science, magnetic confinement fusion, environmental science, the human genome project, and other areas.
 More recently, he chaired the National Academy of Sciences' Panel on Nuclear and Radiological Issues and the National Research Council's standing committee on improvised explosive devices.
 He has published over 200 peer-reviewed scientific papers.
 He is a fellow of the American Physical Society, and the American Association for the Advancement of Science, and he is a member of the American Academy of Arts and Sciences, the National Academy of Sciences, and the American Philosophical Society.
 He was awarded the Alfred P. Sloan fellowship in 1966, an Alexander von Humboldt award in 1976, the 1997 Broida Prize, and the 1999 Davisson-Germer Prize of the American Physical Society.

 Here's a colloquium which Prof. Happer taught at UNC,